 HOUSE MONEY & WRAP UP

 Finally, unlike gambling, I have never had a company lure me into paying the dividend back.
 Like they do at a casino.
 Free alcoholic drinks anyone?
-The casino hopes those drinks blur your judgement and get you to keep playing.
+The casino hopes those drinks blur your judgment and get you to keep playing.
 On the other hand, with a dividend, I play on real house money.
 Mine forever to do with as I please.
 Not just to keep until the next roll of the dice.

 So, let’s roll the dice like we need the money.
 And consider a few dividend stocks for our portfolios.
-Check out the dividend deluxe model portfolio to get some ideas.

 Do you think investing is like gambling?